Career Center Policies and Guidelines for Employers

 Job Offer Guidelines

 Recognizing that students need time to make informed decisions when comparing and responding to offers and employers need to be able to effectively manage their time-sensitive recruitment processes, the following guidelines are intended to provide students and employers a fair and transparent framework for managing the offer phase of the process in this increasingly competitive job market:

-- For all offers extended for summer internships or full-time employment with 2017 or 2018 start dates, employers should allow a minimum of two weeks from the date of the written offer, but preferably longer, for students to accept or decline any offer.
+- For all offers extended for summer internships or full-time employment, employers should allow until October 1 or a minimum of two weeks from the date of the written offer, whichever is later, for students to accept or decline any offer.

 - The written offer should clearly state all appropriate terms and conditions, including, but not limited to, position title/description, location, benefits, start date, salary, bonuses, etc.